Tim Draper to cut back role at Draper Fisher Jurvetson

 Draper’s family has a history in venture capitalism.
 His father is William Draper, the founder of Sutter Hill Ventures.
 His grandfather is William Draper, the founder of Draper, Gaither and Anderson, one of the earliest Silicon Valley venture firms.

-His daughter, Jesse, runs an online interview show called “The Valley Girl Show,” and a son, Adam - like his father - has founded a startup program called Boost.
+His daughter, Jesse, runs an online interview show called “The Valley Girl Show,” and a son, Adam, has founded a startup program called Boost.
+Draper himself runs a training program for startups, Draper University.